DevExpress-Examples/XAF_Security_E4908/XPO/WinForms/Readme.md

 <add name="ConnectionString" connectionString="Data Source=DBSERVER;Initial Catalog=XafSolution;Integrated Security=True"/>
 ```

-> Make sure that the static [EnableRfc2898 and SupportLegacySha512 properties](https://docs.devexpress.com/eXpressAppFramework/112649/Concepts/Security-System/Passwords-in-the-Security-System) in your non-XAF application have same values as in the XAF application where passwords were set.
-Otherwise you won't be able to login.

 ## Step 2: Implement the Main and Login Forms

 - In Program.cs, create [MainForm](CS/MainForm.cs) using a custom constructor. `MainForm` is the MDI parent form for [EmployeeListForm](CS/EmployeeListForm.cs) and [EmployeeDetailForm](CS/EmployeeDetailForm.cs).